virteal/l8/README.md

 cd node_modules/l8; npm test
 ```

-A task is any activity that a "normal" non-blocking javascript function cannot
-do because... javascript functions cannot block!
-Where functions provide
-results, tasks provide promises instead.
-To become tasks that can block,
-functions are broken into steps that the l8 scheduler executes.
+A task is any activity that a "normal" javascript function cannot do because... javascript functions cannot block!
+Where functions provide results, tasks provide promises instead.
+To become tasks that can block, functions are broken into steps that the l8 scheduler executes.

 ```
 // Simpliest multi-user html game ever, best solution in log2 N guesses